Full / Satisfaction

 + PERSONAL NOTE +

 The term 吃了 (chī le) would indicate that the act of eating has been made, that is, one "has eaten".
 To express that one is "full from eating" or "satisfied with the food", the term 吃饱了 (chī bǎo le) Literal.
 Eat full/satisfied already is used instead.

-When having a meal with Chinese, one would always be urged to "eat more".
+One would always be urged to "eat more" when having a meal with Chinese families.
 Hence, 我饱了 (wǒ bǎo le) Literal.
-I full/satisfied already would be a polite way to express that one has had enough.
+I'm full/satisfied already would be a polite way to express that one has had enough.